Monknow/monknow.dev/src/pages/blog/2022-01-13_three-ways-to-work-with-asynchronism-in-node-js/index.en.md

 Note: it is necessary to install node-fetch v2 since v3 is an ESM-only module, so you can't import it with `require()`.
 Although, in recent versions of Node.js, you can use ESM modules by changing the .js extension to .mjs.

+Then we can import node-fetch and get the data from random user data API using promises:

 ```javascript
 const fetch = require("node-fetch");
 const responsePromise = fetch("https://randomuser.me/api");